geode-sdk/vscode/README.md

 # Geode for VS Code

-Support for the [Geode](https://geode-sdk.github.io/docs/) [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) modding framework.
+Support for [Geode](https://geode-sdk.github.io/docs/), the [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) modding framework.
+Features useful utilities for developing Geometry Dash mods.

+Requires the [Geode SDK](https://github.com/geode-sdk/geode) and [Geode CLI](https://github.com/geode-sdk/cli) to be installed.

-This is a rewrite of the previous `geode-support` extension.
+This is a rewrite and enhancement of the previous `geode-support` extension, which was never released due to development issues.

 ## Features